Socialist Party of Bangladesh: Ideology

 SPB is an anti-revisionist Marxist-Leninist communist party.
 The party supports the ideologies of Karl Marx, Friedrich Engels, Vladimir Lenin, Joseph Stalin, and Mao Zedong.
-The SPB party holds that Bangladesh is a capitalist- semi fascist country.
-Following its analysis, the party seeks to establish a socialist state through Revolutionary socialism throughout Bangladesh.
+The SPB party holds that Bangladesh is a capitalist semi-fascist country.
+Following its analysis, the party seeks to establish a socialist state through revolutionary socialism throughout Bangladesh.

-Central Committee
+Central committee

-There are four members in the central committee of the party.
-Comrade Khalequzzaman is the General Secretary of Central Committee of SPB.
+There are 14 members in the central committee of the party.
+Comrade Bazlur Rashid Firoz is the General Secretary of Central Committee of SPB.

-Comrade Bazlur Rashid & Razequzzaman Ratan are Members of Central Committee.